Last updated: November 18, 2011

 From TheCityEdition.com

-On Valentines Day, a trio of solar flares caused minor disruptions to radio transmissions in China and produced auroras that were visible in the United Kingdom.
+A few months earlier, on Valentines Day (also in 2011), a trio of solar flares caused minor disruptions to radio transmissions in China and produced auroras that were visible in the United Kingdom.
 Incredibly, Earth dodged a bullet on that occasion as well.
 That's because the CME that followed the flares to Earth was much weaker than expected.

 NASA released this video depicting a medium-siced CME caught leaving the Sun by the Solar Dynamics Observatory on June 7, 2011.